jsimkins2/geog473-673/R/Week3_TimeSeriesDEOS.md

 1. Subset dataset to 2015 only
 2. Convert Wind Speed & Wind Gust data from m/s to mph
-3. Plot wind speed and wind gust on same plot - wind speed as lines and wind gust as points (using points() function) -
+3. Plot wind speed and wind gust on same plot - wind speed as lines and wind gust as points (using points() function)
+4. Add legend
-4. Make Title the Correlation Coefficient between wind gust and wind speed (using cor() function)
+5. Compute correlation coefficient between wind gust and wind speed using cor() function - add to title of plot

 Deliver Resulting Plot to simkins at udel dot edu